How To Prepare Your Dog For Winter Weather

 A: Be cautious of icy patches, keep walks short in extreme cold, and rinse your dog's paws after walks to remove snow and ice.

-9. Q: Is it safe to leave my dog in the car during winter errands?
+9. Q: Is leaving my dog in the car safe during winter errands?

 A: No, it's not safe.
 Cars can get extremely cold, and leaving your dog in a cold car can lead to hypothermia.
 Leave your dog at home when possible.